 Summer GTA Appointments

 Summer GTA appointments are not guaranteed and are contingent on each course meeting minimum enrollment numbers.
 In addition, the availability of summer teaching is subject to the administration and varies from year to year.
 The department will inform students when summer GTA appointments become available, as well as of other available opportunities in the Department’s summer language institutes.
 Positions will be announced no later than mid-April, aware that last-minute changes are contingent on enrollment.
 The graduate committee, with the input of the Assistant Director and the Director of Language Instruction, will review all applications.
 GTAs are selected to fill these positions on a competitive basis, and the criteria includes, among other factors, consideration of the impact of teaching the course on the students’ professional trajectory, as the students’ access to other employment opportunities during the Summer months.
-Students interested in teaching over the Summer must send a written request via email to the Director of Graduate Studies by November 15th.
-The email should include an expression of interest (one-two sentences) and a list of courses already taught by the student to date.
+The director of Graduate Studies will send the call for applications.
+Students interested in teaching over the Summer must turn in all materials requested by no later than the first Friday of the Spring semester.

 Graduate Teaching Assistants for Study Abroad Programs Include: Barcelona, Buenos Aires, Salvador de Bahía (contingent on student enrollment and CLAS funding).

 Students interested in serving as Graduate Teaching Assistants in either of the three Study Abroad Programs directed by faculty in Spanish and Portuguese, must apply by December 15th.

 The application materials must include: A statement of interest (max. of 2 double-spaced pages), where you answer the following: In which Study Abroad Program are you interested?
 Why are you interested in serving as a GTA in a study abroad experience in general, and in this one in particular?
 How do you feel this experience will contribute to your professional goals (research and pedagogy)?
 In addition, please indicate whether you have worked for other Study Abroad Opportunities, and/or participated in the past as a student in a study abroad program.